 Travel Advice and Vaccinations

-Australian residents should refer to the travel advice posted by the Department of Foreign Affairs at www.dfat.gov.au or www.smartraveller.gov.au for all the countries you intend to visit.
+Australian residents should refer to the travel advice posted by the Department of Foreign Affairs at www.dfat.gov.au or www.smartraveller.gov.au for the country you intend to visit: Indonesia, Japan or Spain.
 Overseas residents should check with their country’s relevant government department.
 Vaccinations may be required for some or all of the places you are intending to visit.
 It is your responsibility to ensure that you have arranged all necessary vaccinations for your itinerary.

 Cancellation and Change of Mind Policy